Dreamsorcerer/gnucash-gocardless-import/README.md

 To start, run: `./gnucash_import.py -m token`

-Paste in the secrets created in the dashboard and you'll receive a refresh token.
+Paste in the secrets created in the dashboard.

-Edit the gnucash_import.py file and paste the refresh token into the global variable near the top of the file.
+A refresh token will then be retrieved and saved in the config file.

 ## Register an account